Charge Card vs. Credit Card: What's the Difference?

 Credit cards are the predominant cashless payment method since they have a set maximum limit and more flexibility when paying off your bills.
 As a credit card owner, you can borrow a finite amount and pay off a revolving balance over time.

 The greatest advantage in this respect is that you can make minimum payments and transfer the rest of your debt to the next month.
-This capability grants credit cards a considerable edge in the charge card vs. credit card dilemma.
+This capability grants credit cards a considerable edge.

 The Advantages of Using a Credit Card